ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 ## Declaring Functions

 Some people describe functions as 'packages of commands' - we usually group a few commands into one function.
-The function name should describe what it's job is.
+The function name should describe what its job is.
 Today, we are going to write a `walkDog` function, which will give a set of commands to the robot to walk a dog.

 ```swift
 func walkDog() {